SethGunnells/dotfiles/README.md

 ### Dev folder
 Add a folder under `~` called `dev`, cd into it, and clone this repo.

+### Setup Terminal
+- Apply the terminal preferences file in this repo
+- Use [Fira Code](https://github.com/tonsky/FiraCode) as the font

 ### Alfred
 - [Download Alfred](https://www.alfredapp.com/)
 - Apply Powerpack from 1Password vault